AeroMatrix-M/sensor-fusion-road-damage-detection-system/README.md

 ## Scope & Limitations
 This repository demonstrates system logic and architectural feasibility.
-Hardware integration, regulatory approvals, and large-scale field deployment are outside the current scope.
+Regulatory approvals are outside the current scope.

 ## References
 - YOLO-based road damage detection and segmentation adapted from public research and Kaggle implementations.